rethinkdb/rethinkdb-rs/3-cluster-administration/migration.md

   - Upgrade RethinkDB to a new version
   - Import the data into the new version of RethinkDB

+{% infobox info %}
-While this is no longer a necessary step from version 1.13 on, it's never a bad idea to back up your data before migration.
-You should do this *before* updating RethinkDB to its new version.
-If you've already updates, you can find binaries for previous versions in the [download archive](http://download.rethinkdb.com).
+You must export your data **before** you've upgraded RethinkDB to a new version!
+If you've already updated, you can find binaries for previous versions in the [download archive](http://download.rethinkdb.com).
+{% endinfobox %}

 # Exporting your data